Thank you for attending the Moving Images

-Vinfen held its 10th Annual Moving Images Film Festival, Progress from Prejudice, on Saturday, April 1 at the Joseph B. Martin Conference Center at Harvard Medical School.
+Vinfen held our 2018 Annual Moving Images Film Festival, The Dignity of Risk, on Saturday, March 24 at the Joseph B. Martin Conference Center at Harvard Medical School in Boston.

-A special thank you to this year’s event sponsors: Shaevel & Krems; MSG Staffing; Parker, Brown, Macaulay, & Sheerin; and Jackson Lewis, and to our Film Festival Committee and volunteers who made this year’s festival such a success.
+A special thank you to this year’s event sponsors: Ozzy Properties; Shaevel & Krems; MSG Staffing; Parker, Brown, Macaulay, & Sheerin; CityPsych Wellness; Mass Cultural Council, and Interior Resources and to our Film Festival Committee and volunteers who made this year’s festival such a success.